Chevrolet Advance Design: Styling legacy

-With the truck proving to be very popular in the United States, the same "Advanced-Design" styling was used on other trucks, made overseas by General Motors's divisions such as Opel and Vauxhall.
-The re-designed 1952 Opel Blitz was similar in appearance while Bedford Vehicles imported a Chevrolet Advance Design truck to study its design and use it as the basis for their upcoming Bedford A-Type truck.
+With the truck proving to be very popular in the United States, the same "Advance-Design" styling was used on other trucks made overseas by General Motors' divisions such as Opel and Vauxhall.
+Both the redesigned 1952 Opel Blitz and 1953 Bedford A-Type were stylistically heavily based on the Advance Design truck.

-During the retro-craze of the 2000s, the style of the Advance Design was used for the Chevrolet SSR and later for the Chevrolet HHR crossover SUV which lasted in production until 2012; finally ending the legacy of the Chevrolet Advance Design trucks.
+During the retro-craze of the 2000s, the style of the Advance Design was used for the 2003-2006 Chevrolet SSR roadster pickup and later for the 2006-2011 Chevrolet HHR crossover SUV.